ShkArsalan589/newsapp/README.md

 # News Aggregator Application
-A modern full-stack news application built using the MERN stack — MongoDB, Express.js, React.js, and Node.js.
+A modern full-stack news application built using the MERN stack — Express.js, React.js, and Node.js.
 This project integrates with the NewsAPI.org service to fetch and display the latest news from a variety of sources in real time.

 # Project Overview